nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 Attention that all the blocks referenced in header deps must be 4 epochs ago, otherwise the header is immature and the transaction must wait.
 For example, if the block is the first block in epoch 4, a transaction with its header as a header dep can only be included in the first block of epoch 8 and later blocks.

-This rule will be removed since ckb2021 as proposed in [RFC36].
+This rule will be removed since CKB Edition Mirana as proposed in [RFC36].

 [RFC36]: ../0036-remove-header-deps-immature-rule/0036-remove-header-deps-immature-rule.md